Club of Pioneers

 Countries of origin of member clubs, as of May 2024.

-The Club of Pioneers is a worldwide network of the oldest continuing association football clubs from each country.

-The Club of Pioneers was founded in 2013 by Sheffield FC, the first and oldest association football club in the world.
-The Club of Pioneers aims to discover and connect the world's oldest existing football clubs, to build a global network of like-minded football clubs to promote the importance of football history and the grass roots and amateur game.
+The Club of Pioneers is a global network that connects the oldest existing association football clubs from each country.
+The Club of Pioneers was founded in 2013 by Sheffield F.C., the first and oldest association football club in the world.
+The Club of Pioneers aims to discover and connect the world's oldest existing association football clubs, to build a global network of like-minded association football clubs to promote the importance of football history and the grass roots and amateur game.

 Definition of Pioneers

 According to today's historical knowledge and available sources of football history, the Sheffield Football Club Foundation awards the honorary membership within the Club of Pioneers to those football clubs, who: